HugAILab/HugNLP/README.md

 # Prebuilt Products

-Here, we show two examples of the pre-built API application.
+Here, we show two examples of the pre-built API applications.

 ### HugChat: Towards Generative Instruction-tuning for ChatGPT-like PLMs